Theodor Heuss: Early life and education

-Heuss was a member of the Evangelical Church in Germany.

 Career

 After his studies Heuss worked as a political journalist in Berlin and from 1905 until 1912 presided over the magazine Die Hilfe ("The Aid") published by Friedrich Naumann.
-From 1912 to 1918, he was editor in chief of the Neckarzeitung (Neckar Newspaper) in Heilbronn.
-In Berlin, he worked as editor for the weekly newsletter Deutsche Politik ("German Politics").
+From 1912 to 1918, he was editor in chief of the liberal Neckarzeitung (Neckar Newspaper) in Heilbronn.
+In Berlin, he worked as editor for the weekly newsletter Deutsche Politik ("German Politics") and the magazine Die Deutsche Nation ("The German Nation").
 With Naumann, Heuss in 1903 joined the liberal Free-minded Union, which in 1910 merged into the Progressive People's Party (Fortschrittliche Volkspartei), in which he was engaged until its dissolution in 1918.

-After World War I, Heuss between 1923 and 1926 published the magazine Die Deutsche Nation ("The German Nation").
-He had become a member of the German Democratic Party (Deutsche Demokratische Partei, DDP), from 1930 renamed German State Party (Deutsche Staatspartei, DStP), the political heir of the Fortschrittliche Volkspartei in 1918 and was a member of the Reichstag parliament from 1924 to 1928 and again from 1930 to 1933.
+After World War I, Heuss became a member of the left liberal German Democratic Party (Deutsche Demokratische Partei, DDP), from 1930 renamed German State Party (Deutsche Staatspartei, DStP), the political heir of the Fortschrittliche Volkspartei in 1918 and was a member of the Reichstag from 1924 to 1928 and again from 1930 to 1933.
+He also taught as a lecturer at the Deutsche Hochschule für Politik ("German Academy for Politics") in Berlin.
+From 1918 to 1924, Heuss was managing director of Deutscher Werkbund, a German association of artists, architects, designers and industrialists which became an important element in the development of modern architecture and industrial design, particularly in the later creation of the Bauhaus school of design.